-PAPER INFO ABSTRACT Information: The stock market's significance has extended beyond the domestic Received: 05 June, 2023 borders since it is playing a crucial role in attracting foreign direct Revised: 15 June, 2023 investment by providing a transparent and regulated platform for investment.
-Foreign investors are attracting from countries with Published: June, 2023 robust and well-regulated stock markets, contributing to economic Keywords: growth, job creation, and technology transfer.
+PAPER INFO ABSTRACT Information: The stock market's significance has extended beyond the domestic Received: 05 June, 2023 borders since it is playing a crucial role in attracting foreign direct Revised: 15 June, 2023 investment by providing a transparent and regulated platform for Published: June, 2023 robust and well-regulated stock markets contributing to economic Keywords: growth, job creation, and technology transfer.
 We estimated the long- Stock market development, run & short-run effect of economic forces on capital market of ARDL, capital market, Pakistan during 1980-2019.
-Results show that the development in the banking sector and gross domestic product positively while macroeconomic factors inflation, trade openness and foreign direct investment negatively Corresponding Author's email: influence the development of capital market.
+Results show that the development in the banking sector and gross domestic product positized will macroeconomic factors inflation, trade openness and foreign direct investment negatively Corresponding Author's email: influence the development of capital market.
 While in short-term only abdullah@ncbaemultan.edu.pk gross domestic product, inflation, and foreign direct investment is found to be significant.
-The negative value of error correction term indicates that if the variables vary from the level of equilibrium by 1% in the short term, they will return to equilibrium at a rate of 74.3% each year.
+The negative value of error correction term indicates that if the variables vary from the level of equilibrium by 1% in the short term, they will return to equilibrium at a rate of 74.2% and every The study has significant weather limit actions for 74.5% euch year.
 The study has significant practical implications for the policy makers and government officials regarding the development of stock market.